Cartus/cartus.github.io/_news/announcement_2.md

 - Strong programming abilities and involvement in meaningful open-source projects related to LLMs.
 - Previous experience as a research assistant in our lab or collaborators.
 I value working with individuals with whom I have had positive experiences, as our time together during the PhD will be collaborative and intensive.

-### Research Assistant/Intern/Visitors
+### For Research Assistant/Intern/Visitors

-I have multiple openings for these positions, but overall, I prefer a smaller group size.
+I have already welcomed multiple interns, research assistants, and visitors.
+At this time, I do not have plans to recruit additional team members.
+I will update this post when these new positions become available.

 - My main goal is for the team to focus on a few key research areas.
 If our interests diverge significantly, it may be challenging for me to provide effective guidance.
 To ensure I can engage with all students' research, I plan to limit the number of recruits.
 - You can start in the spring without waiting until the fall.
 If our collaboration goes well, I would be delighted to have you continue as a PhD student.
 If you're interested in exploring opportunities elsewhere, I would be more than happy to recommend you to other institutions abroad; this year, I’ve already submitted over 30 recommendation letters for two students based on our joint work.
 - Both interns and visitors can work remotely, and time zone differences are not an issue for me, as I’m accustomed to it.
 We can discuss the specifics and come to an agreement; these roles are more flexible compared to those of PhD students.
 - I strongly encourage active discussion and collaboration within the group, and I hope all students will participate actively in our meetings and share their research findings.

+### For MPhil Students

+I am unable to recruit any MPhil students.
+Please apply through the university's application system.
+If you have already been admitted, feel free to email me if you're interested in exploring any research directions within our group.

 ### Some Key Points